By George Ward Nichols, Harper’s New Monthly Magazine, February 1867

 The result seemed favorable, for he held forth a small, muscular hand in a frank, open manner.
-As I looked at him I thought his the handsomest physique I had ever seen.
-In its exquisite manly proportions it recalled the antique.
+As I looked at him I thought his the most handsome physique I had ever seen.
+In its exquisite manly proportions, it recalled the antique.
 It was a figure Ward would delight to model as a companion to his Indian.

 Bill stood six feet and an inch in his bright yellow moccasins.
-A deer-skin shirt, or frock it might be called, hung jauntily over his shoulders, and revealed a chest whose breadth and depth were remarkable.
+A deer-skin shirt, or frock it might be called, hung jauntily over his shoulders and revealed a chest whose breadth and depth was remarkable.
 These lungs had had growth in some twenty years of the free air of the Rocky Mountains.
-His small, round waist was girthed by a belt which held two of Colt’s Navy revolvers.
+His small, round waist was girthed by a belt that held two of Colt’s Navy revolvers.

 His legs sloped gradually from the compact thigh to the feet, which were small, and turned inward as he walked.
 There was a singular grace and dignity of carriage about that figure which would have called your attention meet it where you would.
 The head which crowned it was now covered by a large sombrero, underneath which there shone out a quiet, manly face; so gentle is its expression as he greets you as utterly to belie the history of its owner, yet it is not a face to be trifled with.

 The lips thin and sensitive, the jaw not too square, the cheekbones slightly prominent, a mass of fine dark hair falls below the neck to the shoulders.
 The eyes, now that you are in friendly intercourse, are as gentle as a woman’s.